-Item Length: 6 NAACCR Item #: 135 NAACCR Name: Census Tract 2010
+Item Length: 6 NAACCR Item #: 135 NAACCR Name: Census Tract 2010 XML NAACCR ID: censusTract2010

 Census Tract 2010 is coded by the central registry.
 It is computer generated using patient address information.
 Census Tract 2010 records the census tract of a patient's residence at the time of diagnosis.
 The codes are the same codes used by the U.S. Census Bureau for the Year 2010 census.
 This item is coded for cases diagnosed January 1, 2006 and forward.
-This field allows a central registry to add year 2010 Census tracts to cases diagnosed in previous years without losing the codes in the fields Census Tract 1970/80/90 and Census Tract 2000 which are only collected historically.
+This data item allows a central registry to add year 2010 Census tracts to cases diagnosed in previous years without losing the codes in the data items Census Tract 1970/80/90 and Census Tract 2000 which are only collected historically.